Business Advisor, Made Smarter

-I have a BA degree in Business Management with overseas study in Sevilla; I achieved a first overall and was awarded ‘best performing student’.
-The overseas study enabled me to gain competency with Spanish writing, reading and speaking so I came to MSc Industrial Digitalisation with a unique perspective that incorporates a global business mindset.
+Before studying MSc Industrial Digitalisation, I had a BA degree in Business Management with overseas study in Sevilla; I achieved a first overall and was awarded ‘best performing student’.
+The overseas study enabled me to gain competency with Spanish writing, reading and speaking.
+So I came to MSc Industrial Digitalisation with a unique perspective that incorporated a global business mind set.

-This course provides an excellent platform to gain an understanding of Industry 4.0, but with a realistic approach.
-Instead of simply speculating what companies want, this course has direct links to industry and has adapted the syllabus accordingly.
+The course provided an excellent platform to gain an understanding of Industry 4.0, but with a realistic approach.
+Instead of simply speculating what companies what, this course has direct links to industry and has adapted the syllabus accordingly.

-It is evident throughout the teaching process that the course provides access to opportunity.
-For example, the weekly interactions with guest speakers allow students and businesses alike to feed and grow off each other.
-In addition, every Monday we have a discussion about the latest developments in Industry 4.0, making sure that our knowledge remains relevant and useful.
+It was evident throughout the teaching process that the course provides access to opportunity.
+For example, the weekly interactions with guest speakers allowed students and businesses alike to feed and grow off each other.
+In addition, every Monday we had a discussion about the latest developments in Industry 4.0, making sure that our knowledge remained relevant and useful.

-Now I am competent with Autodesk Fusion 360, and I am improving each week thanks to the MSc programme.
-I hope that this learning curve continues throughout the course and beyond.
-I want to bridge the gap between the huge potential of Industry 4.0 technology and traditional ways of manufacturing and doing business.
-I want to get a job in a company that embraces Industry 4.0 and I am more than willing to be geographically flexible to realise this.
+I wanted to bridge the gap between the huge potential of Industry 4.0 technology and traditional ways of manufacturing and doing business.
+I also wanted to get a job with a company that embraces Industry 4.0.